 The above activities are meant to do exactly that — allow your child to grasp cardinality while also having fun.
 Whether you choose some or all of them, remember to be patient with your child as they hone their skills.
 This can help build a lifelong love for math and learning.

-For more on early childhood math development, check out our Learn & Grow app today!
+For more on early childhood math development, check out the HOMER app from Begin today!